 There is a strong need for adoptive parents in Minnesota, where at any time, hundreds or even thousands of children in the foster system may await adoption.
 As of August, 2018, for example, the Minnesota Department of Human Services(DHS) reported that 1,725 children were under state guardianship, with 820 in immediate need of adoptive families.
 Costs associated with state guardianship adoption are typically covered through a contract with DHS.

 Are you ready to welcome an adopted child into your family?
 Legal assistance can make all the difference during this often difficult process.
-Contact the Brown Law Offices today for more information.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. today for more information.